 In the OECD report which praised DfID’S effectiveness under Labour, the implementation of the Paris Declaration is a corporate priority (addressed explicitly in its corporate performance framework) and cited as one of the key indicators of the Department’s aid effectiveness.

 DfID must not drop the commitment to implement this key agreement – if it does it will seriously handicap their ability to deliver aid effectively and deliver value for money.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.